CISecurity/ControlsAssessmentSpecification/control-16/control-16.9.rst

 Dependencies
 ------------
-* TBD
+* None

 Inputs
 -----------
 #.
 The list of all accounts created in the enterprise
 #.
-An organizationally defined policy indicating a "dormant threshold"; the period of inactivity after which the account is considered dormant.
+An organizationally defined policy indicating a "dormant threshold"; the period of inactivity after which the account is considered dormant (recommended value 1 month)

 Assumptions
 ^^^^^^^^^^^